yuluntian/matlab_utils/README.md

-# MATLAB Utilities for Pose Graph Optimization and Rotation Averaging
+# MATLAB Utilities for 3D geometry and optimization

-A comprehensive MATLAB library for pose graph optimization (PGO), rotation averaging, and related geometric computations on manifolds.
+A MATLAB library for pose graph optimization (PGO), rotation averaging, and related geometric computations on manifolds.

 ## Overview